vizui/designpatterns/docs/content/patterns/patterns/wizards.md

 - Navigation may evolve depending on previous steps

 #### Vertical steps
-Use vertical steps when there are many steps or 'nested' steps.
+Use vertical steps when there are 5 or more steps, when there are nested steps, or when steps are categorized.

 [preview]
 <div class="">